 These are the three types of federal student aid:

 As a prospective primary health care provider you have access to many government-funded grants.
-Grants are financial assistance that you don’t have to be paid back – unless, you owe refund or withdraw from school.
+Grants are financial assistance that you don’t have to be paid back – unless, you owe a refund or withdraw from school.
 There are two types of grants: Need-based and Merit-based.
 Most federal and state grants are need-based and require the completion of an application.

 To find your state’s educational grants, click here.
 If you’re eligible, you may qualify for the Federal Pell Grant.
 Keep an eye out for this grant since the award amount changes every year and can reduce your college expenses.
 You can use this grant to reduce your overall student loan debt after graduation.